SuperJamey/Background-Generator/README.md

 # Background-Generator
-Changes a background gradient fill according to user input.
+Changes linear gradient background colors with user input.
+Displays the rgb properties for the chosen colors.